leamas/ddupdate/README.md

         v6 address: None
         hostname: host1.nowhere.net

-After selecting the ip plugin, start the process of selecting a service by listing all available services:
+After selecting the address plugin, start the process of selecting a service by listing all available services (your list might differ):

     $ ddupdate --list-services
     changeip             Updates DNS data on changeip.com